BIW says it will stay open despite plea from 72 lawmakers

-BATH — More than 70 state lawmakers joined Maine delegates and Bath Iron Works union leaders in pleading for the company to protect the health and safety of its 6,800 workers as statewide cases of coronavirus near 700, but BIW held firm in its plan to remain open unless otherwise directed by the Department of Defense.
+BATH — More than 70 state lawmakers joined Maine delegates and union leaders in pleading for Bath Iron Works to do more to protect the health and safety of its 6,800 workers as statewide cases of coronavirus approach 700, but BIW held firm in its plan to stay open unless otherwise directed by the Department of Defense.

 In a letter sent Monday to BIW President Dirk Lesko, legislators noted the Bath shipyard was designated as “essential” by Gov. Janet Mills and “critical infrastructure” by the Department of Homeland Security but wrote, “This designation allows, but does not require, a private business to stay open.”